Snowflake-Labs/terraform-provider-snowflake/MIGRATION_GUIDE.md

 #### 1. terraform list

+First, we need to list all the grant resources that will need to be migrated.
+We can do that by running the `terraform state list` command.

-Run `terraform state list` to search the grants you're looking for (for larger configurations it's best to filter the results), for example, `terraform state list | grep "snowflake_database_grant"`.
+> **Tip:** for larger configurations, it's best to filter the results using the grep command.
+For example: `terraform state list | grep "snowflake_database_grant"`.

 #### 2. terraform rm

-Now choose which one you would to migrate next and remove it from the state with `terraform state rm <resource_address>`.
+Now choose which one you would to migrate next and remove it from the state, so when you remove the old resource, no grant will be revoked.
+More specifically, the Terraform Delete operation won't be run for removed resource.
+It will detach the resource block in your configuration from the actual Snowflake resource.
+You can remove resources from the state with the `terraform state rm <resource_address>` command.
 In our example, `terraform state rm snowflake_database_grant.old_resource`.
 After running the command, you can remove the resource from the configuration
-(removing the state will "detach" it from the resource block, so after removing it, the Terraform won't try to revoke USAGE from our roles).
+(again, removing the state will "detach" the resource block from the Snowflake resource.
+That's why after removing it, the Terraform won't try to revoke USAGE from our roles).

 #### 3. Two options from here